Viral marketing: Metrics

 To clarify and organize the information related to potential measures of viral campaigns, the key measurement possibilities should be considered in relation to the objectives formulated for the viral campaign.
 In this sense, some of the key cognitive outcomes of viral marketing activities can include measures such as the number of views, clicks, and hits for specific content, as well as the number of shares in social media, such as likes on Facebook or retweets on Twitter, which demonstrate that consumers processed the information received through the marketing message.
 Measures such as the number of reviews for a product or the number of members for a campaign web page quantify the number of individuals who have acknowledged the information provided by marketers.
 Besides statistics that are related to online traffic, surveys can assess the degree of product or brand knowledge, though this type of measurement is more complicated and requires more resources.

-Related to consumers' attitudes toward a brand or even toward the marketing communication, different online and social media statistics, including the number of likes and shares within a social network, can be used.
-The number of reviews for a certain brand or product and the quality assessed by users are indicators of attitudes.
-Classical measures of consumer attitude toward the brand can be gathered through surveys of consumers.
+Related to consumers' attitudes toward a brand or toward marketing communication, various online and social media statistics, including the number of likes and shares within a social network, can be used.
+The number of reviews for a certain brand or product, along with the quality assessed by users, are indicators of attitudes.
+Classical measures of consumer attitudes toward a brand can be gathered through consumer surveys.

 Behavioral measures are very important because changes in consumers' behavior and buying decisions are what marketers hope to see through viral campaigns.
 There are numerous indicators that can be used in this context as a function of marketers' objectives.
 Some of them include the most known online and social media statistics such as number and quality of shares, views, product reviews, and comments.
 Consumers' brand engagement can be measured through the K-factor, the number of followers, friends, registered users, and time spent on the website.
 Indicators that are more bottom-line oriented focus on consumers' actions after acknowledging the marketing content, including the number of requests for information, samples, or test-drives.
 Nevertheless, responses to actual call-to-action messages are important, including the conversion rate.

 Consumers' behavior is expected to lead to contributions to the bottom line of the company, meaning increase in sales, both in quantity and financial amount.
 However, when quantifying changes in sales, managers need to consider other factors that could potentially affect sales besides the viral marketing activities.
 Besides positive effects on sales, the use of viral marketing is expected to bring significant reductions in marketing costs and expenses.